Kauai Beach Guide

 Makua “Tunnels” Beach

 If you enjoy snorkeling, diving or surfing, Tunnels Beach is the place for you.
-The beach has calm waters, thanks to the crescent-shaped coral reef that sits just offshore.
+In summer (May-September), the crescent-shaped coral reef offshore creates calm, clear conditions ideal for snorkeling and swimming.
 Snorkelers can enjoy the stunning backdrop of mountains rising behind the beach as they explore a variety of marine life beneath the surface.
 The reef makes Tunnels Beach great for swimming during the summer, and a slow slope allows plenty of room for wading.
 Surfers can also enjoy the outermost portions of the reef, where waves are more prominent.
 There are plenty of shady spots and a few picnic tables for those wanting a break from the tropical Kauai sun.

 Stay Nearby!
 Explore Kauai hotels on TripAdvisor